Brooklyn–Battery Tunnel: Construction starts

 In August 1940, the city filed plans for two drawbridges across the Gowanus Canal as part of the Brooklyn–Battery Tunnel approach project.
 The US Army officially approved plans for the Gowanus Canal bridge in October, just before the tunnel was set to begin construction.
 The Gowanus bridge's contract was awarded in December 1940.
 A contract for the Gowanus Parkway approach to the tunnel and bridge was awarded the next month.
 In mid-1941, planners realized that Hicks Street, on the Brooklyn side, would also need to be widened so that traffic from the north could enter the tunnel, whose Brooklyn portal faced southeast.
 By May 1942, the Gowanus Parkway was completed between Hicks Street and the Belt Parkway.
 The parkway also included a bridge over the Gowanus Canal, a fixed span rising 90 ft above the waterway before descending to Hicks Street.
 Construction on an extension of the highway along Hicks Street did not start until 1946.

 A new plan for the Manhattan approaches was released in mid-1941.
-This plan, which would reduce traffic congestion, consisted of extending the West Side Elevated Highway south to the Battery with a ramp from the southbound highway leading directly into the tunnel.
+This plan, believed to reduce traffic congestion, consisted of extending the West Side Elevated Highway south to the Battery with a ramp from the southbound highway leading directly into the tunnel.
 The Battery Park Underpass would be built between the West Side Highway and the FDR Drive.
 As a result, the approaches to the tunnel would only need to connect to the west side of the Battery, and traffic accessing the North River piers on the West Side would not be interrupted by tunnel traffic.
 However, this was not the case for traffic from Brooklyn, which would have to go through a traffic light before accessing the ramp for the elevated highway.

 The tunnel-boring project consisted of digging two separate bores from each end.
 Bids for digging the tunnel's shafts from the Brooklyn side were advertised and let the same month.
 Contracts for boring the tunnels from the Manhattan side were opened in May 1941.
 The Manhattan contract was awarded to Mason Hangar in October of the same year.
 A contest for designing the Governors Island ventilation building was also held, and the contract was ultimately given to the architectural firm McKim, Mead & White.
 The last tunneling project, a contract to dig in either direction from Governors Island until the tubes connected to each other, was advertised in December 1941.